The Little Mermaid (1989 film): Plot

-Under the Atlantic Ocean, in the kingdom of Atlantica, Ariel, a mermaid is fascinated by the human world and collects human artifacts in her grotto.
-With her best friend Flounder, they both visit Scuttle, a seagull who gives inaccurate information about humans.
+Under the Atlantic Ocean, in the kingdom of Atlantica, the young mermaid Ariel is fascinated by the human world and collects human artifacts in her grotto.
+With her best friend Flounder, they both visit Scuttle, a dimwitted seagull who gives inaccurate information about humans.
 However, her father King Triton, the ruler of Atlantica, says contact between merpeople and humans is forbidden.

 One night, Ariel, Flounder, and Sebastian, a crab who serves as Triton's adviser and court composer, travel to the surface to watch a birthday celebration for Prince Eric.
 Ariel falls in love with Eric at first sight.
 A storm wrecks the ship and knocks Eric overboard.
 Ariel rescues Eric and brings him to shore.
-She sings to him, but leaves just as he regains consciousness to avoid being discovered.
+She sings to him, but leaves just as he regains consciousness to avoid getting caught.
 Discovering a change in Ariel's behavior, Triton questions Sebastian and learns of her love for Eric.
 Outraged, Triton travels to Ariel's grotto and destroys her collection of artifacts in a misguided attempt to protect her, causing Ariel to break down in tears.

 After a remorseful Triton leaves, Ariel is approached by two eels named Flotsam and Jetsam, who take her to Ursula the sea witch.
 Ursula makes a deal with Ariel to transform her into a human for three days in exchange for Ariel's voice, which Ursula puts in a nautilus shell.
 If Ariel receives a "true love's kiss" within that time, she will remain a human permanently.
 Otherwise, she will turn back into a mermaid and become Ursula's property.
+Unbeknownst to Ariel, the deal is actually part of a scheme for Ursula to use Ariel as leverage to gain control of the sea.
 After accepting, Ariel is given human legs and taken to the surface by Flounder and Sebastian.